oldham123/cfa_level_iii/_readings/Reading 22 Fixed Income Portfolio Management - An Introduction.md

 - Investors with lower liquidity needs may actually seek bonds that are less frequently traded in order to earn a liquidity premium

 - There are alternatives to fixed income investment available as derivatives
-  - Bond futures are exchange traded, whilst interest-rate swaps are available over the counter
+  - Bond futures and options, are exchange traded, whilst interest-rate swaps and credit default swaps are available over the counter
     - In some jurisdictions however, derivatives trading entails abiding by other regulations
   - ETFs that replicate features of fixed-income investment provide a more liquid alternative that may be attractive to some investors